Codagotchi/Codagotchi/README.md

-# Codagotchi
+# Codagotchi - Your AI Token Pet

-> The tamagotchi for people who max out their AI tokens.

 Codagotchi is open-source ESP32 firmware (plus a small macOS daemon) for a round/portrait AMOLED desk display that turns your Claude Code and Codex usage into a living creature.
-The more you code, the more your pet thrives.
+The more you maximize your token usage, the more your pet thrives.

 <!-- TODO: replace with hero GIF of the device on a desk -->
 <p align="center">